aravind-sadharani/chandraveena/src/blog/taladhyaya/index.md

 These can be then doubled or halved in speed.
 So you can see how quickly the rhythmic complexity can get compounded with all these variations and aspects available.

+> Demo: Let us hear a demo of rhythmic improvisation.
+This is a clipping from Veena-Vani duet in Raga Bhimpalasi, set in Chautala(12 beats).

 `audio: /assets/pallavi-demo2.mp3`
 <p align="center"><em>Sample 2.
 An example of Rhythmic Improvisation</em></p>

-> As you can see from the example above, once the basic outline of the pallavi is performed, the artists then take up the pallavi for improvisations.
+As you can hear from the example above, once the basic outline of the pallavi is performed, the artists then take up the pallavi for improvisations.
 The improvisations will be according to the framework of the Raga and Tala, while keeping the sanctity of the lyrics intact.

+The full recording (Alapana and Pallavi) of Veena-Vani duet in Raga Bhimpalasi is available here : https://youtu.be/JjcmUq92eXA.

 ## Conclusion
 This is just a glimpse into the sophisticated rhythmic system of Indian Classical music.
 An expert artist is not only expected to have a command over Lakshana and Lakshya of a Raga, but also needs to combine all these rhythmic aspects into an aesthetically pleasing musical performance.